This page tries to explain what happens when you fail IELTS exams and what you can do to recover

 Expand the amount of time you spend learning English.

-Sometimes, the reason for getting a low score is because you have not exposed yourself enough to English, whether it is speaking, reading, or writing.
+Sometimes, the reason for getting a low score is that you have not exposed yourself enough to English, whether it is speaking, reading, or writing.
 Learning English takes time so you cannot expect to do well if you do not spend enough time developing your skills in each test area.

 Practice speaking and listening skills with someone that is not a close personal friend.